Key Sustainability Focus Areas

 Aligned to

-Recognising the key role that natural resources play as an input in our processes, we adopt a responsible approach that seeks to optimise material consumption through innovative packaging designs, introducing innovative construction techniques and increasing our use of recycled and recyclable materials, in addition to sourcing materials responsibly from sustainable sources.
+Recognising the key role that natural resources play as an input in our processes, we adopt a responsible approach that seeks to optimise material consumption through innovative packaging designs, efficient construction techniques, and the increased use of recycled and recyclable materials, while also sourcing materials responsibly from sustainable sources wherever feasible.

 Our approach to optimising material use encompasses:

-- Prioritising procurement from responsible suppliers, such as those that are Forest Stewardship Council (“FSC”) or Aluminium Stewardship Initiative (“ASI”) certified
+• Prioritising procurement from responsible suppliers, such as those that are Forest Stewardship Council (“FSC”) or Aluminium Stewardship Initiative (“ASI”) certified, wherever feasible

 OUR PERFORMANCE:

-In FY2024, recycled materials constituted 8.1% of the total material footprint of our Packaging Division.
-Meanwhile, the water consumption intensity of our Packaging Division fell from 0.0029 ML/MT to 0.0027 ML/MT, with water consumption intensity in our Property Division rising from 0.1312 ML/RM million to 0.1444 ML/RM million, primarily due to increased construction activity at our property developments.
+In FY2025, recycled materials constituted 7.9% of the total material footprint of our Packaging Division.
+Total water consumption decreased by 11.4% to 867.2 ML.
+Water consumption intensity in the Packaging Division fell from 0.0027 ML/MT to 0.0023 ML/MT, while in the Property Division, intensity dropped from 0.1444 ML/RM million to 0.1371 ML/RM million.

 Reducing Energy Consumption & Emissions